 Observance is an ongoing series I have been producing for the past five years.
 This work is a collection of videos and still images that together become a meditation on mortality: a performative work where a floral arrangement is emptied and then rearranged.
-Observations began as a remembrance piece recalling the AIDS crisis and my personal loss of many friends.
+Observations recalls the AIDS crisis and my personal loss of many friends.
 As I age I find myself in a repeating cycle as people who have made an impact on my life are now facing their mortality.
 I have been thinking of ways of honoring these people and those who remain.
 Using a still life as a metaphor for the ephemerality of the nature of time, each video recalls a person in my life.
 During this current world health crisis, these works seem to echo an earlier time as we face an uncertain future and adjust to a new normal.
 Observations takes a note from the Dutch conceptualist Bas Jan Ader's work Primary Time, 1974.

 I have included four sample videos at the end of the still images.
 I am working these videos into loops placed in grids, as well as singular works.
 The printed stills are 22" x 1 2" in varied editions of three using a different frame for each print.